Wall Street ticks toward another record as Tesla vrooms higher

 “‘Too Late’ must cut interest rates now, and bigger than he had in mind,” Trump wrote on his social media network Monday, using his trademark all-caps style.

+On the losing side of Wall Street was Hain Celestial, which fell 24.7% after reporting a larger loss for its latest quarter than it did a year earlier.
+Interim CEO Alison Lewis said the owner of “better-for-you” brands like Terra chips is making moves to stabilize sales “as we recognize our performance has not met expectations.”

+Alaska Air Group lost 3.5% after the airline said high fuel costs during the summer will likely cause its third-quarter results to come in at the low end of its forecasted range.
+It also cited higher expenses for overtime pay and for passengers' compensation after bad weather and air-traffic control issues led to difficult operations, though it saw strong airfare trends thanks to demand for premium seats.

-In the bond market Treasury yields eased a bit, continuing their sharp downward run on expectations for coming cuts to rates by the Fed.
+In the bond market Treasury yields eased, continuing their downward run on expectations for cuts to rates by the Fed.

+The latest discouraging data on the economy came Monday from a report showing manufacturing activity in New York state is shrinking, contrary to economists' expectations for continued growth.
+It's the first month of contraction since June.

+The next big economic update will arrive Tuesday, when the U.S. government will say how much shoppers spent at U.S. retailers last month.

 In stock markets abroad, France’s CAC 40 climbed 1%, while indexes moved more modestly across the rest of Europe and Asia.